sixslime/zerox/README.md

 > Heavy work in progress!
-See [Tester.cs](Tester.cs) for a breif non-comprehensive demo.
+See [Tester.cs](Tester.cs) for a brief non-comprehensive demo.